 PURPOSE OF THE CHARTER

-To advocate for the equality law and policies based on the following core principles:
+To build a pan African abolitionist movement that advocates for laws and policies based on the following core principles:

 - Decriminalising prostituted persons and supporting persons who wish to exit prostitution.